 So Why Use a Placement Agent –

 The capital raising process typically takes much longer than anticipated, so entrepreneurs need to plan for that — then you will only be pleasantly surprised if it goes any other way.
 Despite this, there are things you can do to give your company the best chance of raising capital as quickly and efficiently as possible.
 A good tip to keep in mind is that you are going to be judged and compared by investors to your peers in your category.
 REO Capital knows which LP Investors invest in Real Estate or Invests in Venture Capital or Invests in Healthcare.
 We know which LP’s will work with Emerging Managers and those who will not invest in Fund #1.
 REO Capital is a unique Placement Agent that works with RIA firms that invest in Fund #1,2,3 etc…

 The time frame and complexity of raising capital depends on the stage of your company, the sector of the business, and the management team running it.
 A general rule of thumb is ensuring you are prepared for at least 12 months of raising.
 A very quick raise may take 9 months, and a long raise may take 22 months.
 If you’re going over 24 months, it’s time to take a step back and consider why it’s not working and how to make your pitch more convincing and trusting.

 Understanding and anticipating investor concerns is a great way to mitigate risk of issues arising during the raise which can prolong it unnecessarily.
 Consider who are the best LP’s to target for your Fund and the best locations whether it’s the USA or Europe or Asia or all three.
 Consider what time of year are you starting your Capital Raise?
 What is the Quality of your pitch and pitch materials (don’t underestimate the time and effort these need)?
 A Placement Agent can help you with all of these concerns.

-REO Capital is a Placement Agent that specializes if raising capital for Emerging Managers even on Fund One.
+REO Capital is a Placement Agent that specializes in working with Emerging Managers, even if your raising capital for Fund One.